tarcadius/LDAR_Sim/LDAR-Sim_inputs.md

 ### LDAR-Sim Parameter Hierarchy

-LDAR-Sim uses a 3 level hierarchy of simulations, programs, and methods.
-To tell LDAR-Sim what level in the hierarchy your parameter file is destined for, you should specify a `parameter_level` parameter that will specify what level your parameter file is aimed at - otherwise LDAR-Sim will interpret it as global.
+As noted above, LDAR-Sim uses a 3 level hierarchy of simulations, programs, and methods.
+To tell LDAR-Sim what level in the hierarchy your parameter file is destined for, you need to specify a `parameter_level` parameter that will specify what level your parameter file is aimed at - otherwise LDAR-Sim will interpret it as global.

 The `parameter_level` parameter can be one of three values: